Carrier language

 The Dakelh (ᑕᗸᒡ) or Carrier language is a Northern Athabaskan language.
-It is named after the Dakelh people, a First Nations people of the Central Interior of British Columbia, Canada, for whom Carrier has been a common English name derived from French explorers naming of the people.
-Dakelh people speak two related languages.
-One, Babine-Witsuwit'en, is sometimes referred to as Northern Carrier.
-The other includes what are sometimes referred to as Central Carrier and Southern Carrier.
+It is named after the Dakelh people, a First Nations people of the Central Interior of British Columbia, Canada, commonly known as Carrier.
+The term Carrier has been applied to languages including Babine-Witsuwit'en, but current usage among linguists excludes Babine-Witsuwit'en, which is considered a sister language.

-Etymology of 'Carrier'
+Etymology

 The name 'Carrier' is a translation of the Sekani name 'aɣele' "people who carry things around on their backs", due to the fact that the first Europeans to learn of the Carrier, the Northwest Company explorers led by Alexander Mackenzie, first passed through the territory of the Carriers' Sekani neighbours.

 The received view of the origin of the Sekani name is that it refers to the distinctive Carrier mortuary practice in which a widow carried her husband's ashes on her back during the period of mourning.
 An alternative hypothesis is that it refers to the fact that the Dakeł, unlike the Sekani, participated in trade with the coast, which required packing loads of goods over the Grease Trails.